elBranchi/rust_concepts/README.md

 # Rust concepts
 Collection of miscellaneous Rust programs and snippets showcasing/using Rust features.

+Coments on the code reflect my understanding of the different concepts being used, in some situations my understanding might be incomplete so take the information with a grain of salt.

 ## Programs/binaries

 Under src/bin there a series of programs showing different Rust features: